icecrm/UltraVoiceSlab-2/README.md

 ## Credit/Special Thanks

 - mof33/mel (for helping me figure this out and letting me do this)
-- Garrison (Voice of swordsmachine, tundra)
+- Garrison (Voice of swordsmachine)
-- Eggs Toast (Voice of swordsmachine, agony)
+- Eggs Toast (Voice of swordsmachine)
 - Uta Utane/UTAU (placeholder voice)
 - radwazhere (Voice of Cerberus)
 - Doodles (Voice of Virtue and Providence)